-- Hats must have a full brim that protects the face and/or neck areas. - Hats must be of a material that can be folded and stored in backpacks/desks while indoors (no cowboy hats or "hard" material hats). - Baseball-type caps need to fall within the guidelines of the Howard Cattle Dress and Grooming Guidelines. - "Beanies" (watchman caps), knit caps, bandannas or scarves, are not considered sunprotective, as they do not have full-head brims.
+- Hats must have a full brim that protects the face and/or neck areas. - Hats must be of a material that can be folded and stored in backpacks/desks while indoors (no cowboy hats or "hard" material hats). - Hats and caps shall not be worn indoors, unless they are worn for religious or medical reasons. - Baseball-type caps need to fall within the guidelines of the Howard Cattle Dress and Grooming Guidelines. - "Beanies" (watchman caps), knit caps, bandannas or scarves, are not considered sunprotective, as they do not have full-head brims.
 However, they may be worn outdoors during cold weather. - Sunglasses should have a back strap to avoid the glasses being pulled off the face during playground activity.
 Sunglasses may be worn outdoors only.